-The Simple Theory was invented by Jonathan Bennett in Philosophical Review 1984,93:57-91"Counterfactuals and Temporal Direction" (Bennett '84).
-I wish I could call it "Bennett's theory", but I am estopped from doing so because Bennett In his Philosophical Guide to Conditionals, 2003later renounced it in favor of SMALL MIRACLES.
+The Simple Theory was invented by Jonathan Bennett in "Counterfactuals and Temporal Direction" (Bennett '84).
+I wish I could call it "Bennett's theory", but I am estopped from doing so because Bennett later renounced it in favor of SMALL MIRACLES.
 "SIMPLE" is the name Bennett gave the theory after he abandoned it so I will stick to that.

 The first point has to do with SIMPLE's ability to explain Folk practice.
 We have agreed that when folks evaluate counterfactuals they think of prior states of the world which are similar to a recent prior state of the actual world.
 Normally, it seems, the more similar and more recent, the closer the alternative states are taken to be.
 SMALL MIRACLES explains this as the upshot of Folks desire for states that can be located in worlds whose histories overlap that of a as much as possible for as long as possible.
 But there is another explanation.